fordfrog/apgdiff/README.md

   columns that didn't change.
 (Marti Raudsepp)
 * Fixed issue with the $ sign in the object name (Anatoliy Basov)
 * Added French translation.
 (Jeremy Passeron)
+* Native for OS line endings in resulting diff (Sergej Bonich)

 ### 2012-09-21: Version 2.4